Music Performance/Double Bass, M.M.

 Language Examination: No language examination is required.

 All entering Master of Music students are required to take Diagnostic Examinations in Harmony, Counterpoint, Aural Skills, and Music History prior to the first semester of graduate study.
-The purpose of these examinations is to determine inadequacies in undergraduate preparation.
+The purpose of these examinations is to determine weaknesses in undergraduate preparation.
 Depending on the examination results, students may be required to take one or more remedial courses.
-Remedial courses will be graded on a "Credit / No Credit" basis and the official university transcript will indicate "CR" (for "Credit," signifying that the deficiency has been satisfied) or "NC" (for "No Credit," signifying that the deficiency has not been satisfied).
-A student must have a "B-" or better average in any remedial course or section thereof to earn the grade of "Credit" and to satisfy the requirement.
+In these instances, the remedial courses will be graded on a "Credit / No Credit" basis and the official university transcript will indicate "CR" (for "Credit," meaning that the deficiency has been satisfied) or "NC" (for "No Credit," meaning that the deficiency has not been satisfied).
+Students must have a "B-" or better average in any remedial course or section thereof to earn the grade of "Credit" and to satisfy the requirement.
 Students who earn a grade of "NC" (that is, having a class average below "B-") must retake that course or section until an average of "B-" or higher is achieved and a grade of "CR" is recorded on the official university transcript.
-Remedial courses are offered for undergraduate credit only and do not count toward graduate degree requirements.
+Remedial courses are offered for undergraduate credit only and may not count toward graduate degree requirements.

-3. Conditions for Exemption: The requirement to take the Diagnostic Examination in any area is waived only for graduates of the Boyer College who: 1) matriculate and enroll in the semester immediately following completion of all undergraduate degree requirements, and 2) received grades of "B-" or better in every undergraduate course taken in each individual examination area to be waived.
+3. Conditions for Exemption: The requirement to take the Diagnostic Examination in any area is waived only for graduates of the Boyer College who matriculate and enroll in the semester immediately following completion of all undergraduate degree requirements, and who received grades of "B-" or better in every undergraduate course taken in each individual examination area to be waived.

 Professional Development Policy: